amalsalilan/Infosys-Springboard-Internship-FinanceInsight/NER_MODEL/README.md

 ### NER Training with spaCy

-This repo contains two Colab notebooks for training a Named Entity Recognition (NER) model on Finance data.
+This repo contains two Colab notebooks for training a Named Entity Recognition (NER) model on Finance/Contract data.

 ## Notebooks